up0101/up0101.github.io/high-grade-people.md

 ## And progress

-The second chore feature is high grade people do visible impactful work.
+The second core feature is high grade people do visible impactful work.

 (Visible inasmuch as is useful to them.
 I'm only specifying this to differentiate from people nobly suffering for a cause incognito.)